jflamy/owlcms4/docs/Styles.md

 4. Tell the developer mode to synchronize with your files,
    1. Go to the Source section
    2. Select Filesystem
-   3. Locate the folder where your style files are found (inside your installation directory)
+   3. Locate the folder where your style files are found (inside your installation directory).
+If editing the video files, make sure to select the `styles/video` folder and not the parent styles folder.
    4. Select and answer the prompts to confirm that you allow the developer mode to access and update the files.

 ![styles01](img/Styles/styles01.png)